 10. The Ålesund and Sunnmøre area

-Ålesund and Sunnmøre area is probably one of my favorite places in Norway because of how the natural wonders such as the fjords and the Atlantic Ocean blend so well with man made structures such as the art nouveau architecture in the lowland.
+Ålesund and Sunnmøre area is probably one of my favorite places in Norway because of how the natural wonders such as the fjords and the Atlantic Ocean blend so well with man-made structures such as the art nouveau architecture in the lowland.

 The view is so dramatic that it feels like you’re living in a perfect place.
 An ideal paradise where you have easy access to the mountains, the sea, and the basic human necessities you can find in a city.
-Indulge into a gastronomic treat as you taste fresh seafood after a good and fun-filled day of cycling, hiking, skiing, fishing, or kayaking.
+Indulge in a gastronomic treat as you taste fresh seafood after a good and fun-filled day of cycling, hiking, skiing, fishing, or kayaking.